-- 2.29 A traditionally managed hay meadow with a diversity and richness of plant life unmatched in the south west of the County, an area otherwise sparse in interest.
+- 2.30 A traditionally managed hay meadow with a diversity and richness of plant life unmatched in the south west of the County, an area otherwise sparse in interest.
 It is probably the best representative of this grassland community type in the central English Midlands.
-More than a dozen grass species have been found on this meadow which lies partly on alluvium and partly on boulder clay - 2.30 Condition: Comprises of one unit which is identified as favourable. - 2.31 370m to the north of the Neighbourhood Area.
-Burbage Wood and Aston Firs - 2.32 The site comprises one of the best remaining examples of ash-oak-maple woodland in Leicestershire and is representative of semi-natural woodland developed on the clays of eastern England. - 2.33 Condition: Comprises 4 units, all of which are identified as unfavourable recovering. - 2.34 3.9km to the southeast of the Neighbourhood Area.National ParksWithin the Neighbourhood Area - 2.35 None.
+More than a dozen grass species have been found on this meadow which lies partly on alluvium and partly on boulder clay - 2.31 Condition: Comprises of one unit which is identified as favourable. - 2.32 370m to the north of the Neighbourhood Area.

+Burbage Wood and Aston Firs

+- 2.33 The site comprises one of the best remaining examples of ash-oak-maple woodland in Leicestershire and is representative of semi-natural woodland developed on the clays of eastern England. - 2.34 Condition: Comprises 4 units, all of which are identified as unfavourable recovering. - 2.35 3.9km to the southeast of the Neighbourhood Area.